fmalmeida/MpGAP/docs/manual.rst

      - Description

    * - ``--medaka_model``
-     - NA
+     - r941_min_high_g360
-     - It tells the pipeline which available medaka model to use for **all** samples.
+     - It tells the pipeline which available medaka model to use to polish nanopore long reads assemblies.
 Please read `medaka manual <https://github.com/nanoporetech/medaka#models>`_ to see available models.

    * - ``--nanopolish_max_haplotypes``
      - 1000
-     - It sets the maximum number of haplotypes to be considered by Nanopolish for **all** samples.
+     - It sets the maximum number of haplotypes to be considered by Nanopolish.
 Sometimes the pipeline may crash because to much variation was found exceeding the limit.

 .. note::